raboof/connbeat/README.md

     cd $GOPATH/src/github.com/raboof/connbeat
     make

-### On osx
+It is possible to build connbeat on OSX.
+However, no integrations are implemented at this point.
+It is possible to run the unit tests.

-It's currently not possible to build connbeat on/for osx.
+### Building for linux on OSX

 To build a linux binary on OSX you can use docker: